xi's moments

 South Korean violist Hanna Lee (right) performs with Tianjin Juilliard students at the school's concert hall on April 19.
 [Photo provided to China Daily]

 It has prepared a program that is musically rich and deep.
-It opens with the Rite of Passage by Zhou Tian, a demonstration of the orchestra's commitment to performing the works of contemporary Chinese composers.
+It opens with Gift by Zhou Tian, a demonstration of the orchestra's commitment to performing the works of contemporary Chinese composers.
 Viola professor Hanna Lee and cellist He Sihao will then join Max Bruch's Romance in F Major, Op 85, and Tchaikovsky's Variations on a Rococo Theme, Op 33, the Russian composer's first composition for cello and orchestra, as an illustration of the high artistic level of the school's resident faculty.

 The second half will include Paul Dukas' L'apprenti sorcier (The Sorcerer's Apprentice), Adagio from Armenian composer Aram Khachaturian's Spartacus, which is known for its lively rhythm and energy, and Russian composer Nikolay Rimsky-Korsakov's Capriccio Espagnol, Op 34.
 These three classic pieces, with their varying styles and solo segments, provide a great challenge for the students, while also giving them the opportunity to demonstrate their talent.